Sports history was made Friday, but it did not occur in a ballpark, stadium or arena.

 Scholarship athletes on the Northwestern University football team participated in a National Labor Relations Board-sanctioned election to determine whether they will unionize.

-Counting of the players’ ballots won’t take place for some time — an appeal before the NLRB and, most likely, court challenges come first.
-Still, whatever the outcome, the election is a significant step toward what should be a logical and fair conclusion: Top-tier college athletes should be better compensated for the riches they help bring to their institutions.
+Whatever the outcome, the election is a significant step toward what should be a logical and fair conclusion: Top-tier college athletes should be better compensated for the riches they help bring to their institutions.

 Make no mistake: Friday’s election might be more symbolic than sweeping.
 The immediate question is limited to scholarship athletes only — and football players at that — at private institutions only.
 But it could be only a matter of time before the issue expands to other sports and public universities.